TosbackCgusBridge-Bot/CGUs-versions/Jobsonthemenu/Privacy Policy.md

 CareerBuilder permits third party cookies on its Talent Network.
 For example, third party tools located on the Talent Network may use cookies to remember user preference settings.
 CareerBuilder also uses web analytics services provided by third parties, which use cookies to collect non-personal information about details of our users’ visits to the Talent Network (including IP addresses) and the resources they access on the Talent Network.
 These third party web analytics services provide us with reports based on this information in order to help us understand how visitors engage with the Talent Network.

-In addition, some of the employers that use the Talent Network may place cookies on your computer through their job postings and may use such cookies to distinguish your web browser uniquely.
+In addition, the employer that uses this Talent Network may place cookies on your computer through their job postings and may use such cookies to distinguish your web browser uniquely.
 Often, employers use such information to track the effectiveness of their job postings by measuring how many users who view their postings later became job applicants.

-To obtain guidance regarding deleting or disabling cookies, please click here.
+Our Site does not respond to web browser do not track signals.
+However, to obtain guidance regarding deleting or disabling cookies, and thereby preventing and limiting the automatic collection of information by such cookies, please click here.

 (Return to Top)